OpenStorageNetwork/openstoragenetwork.github.io/content/docs/allocations.md

 walks you through the whole process.
 {{< /callout >}}

-ACCESS-CI allocation proposal requirements vary depending on the scale of resources requested.
-When you submit an ACCESS-CI allocation request, consider what your project needs from any
+ACCESS allocation proposal requirements vary depending on the scale of resources requested.
+When you submit an ACCESS allocation request, consider what your project needs from any
 [ACCESS Resource Provider](https://allocations.access-ci.org/resources)
 you intend to use, including OSN.
 ACCESS provides a